CompuServe: Technology

-Later, the central multiplexers in Columbus were replaced with PDP-8 minicomputers, and the PDP-8s were connected to a DEC PDP-15 minicomputer that acted as switches so a phone number was not tied to a particular destination host.
-Finally, CompuServe developed its own packet switching network, implemented on DEC PDP-11 minicomputers acting as network nodes that were installed throughout the US (and later, in other countries) and interconnected.
+Later, the central multiplexers in Columbus were replaced with PDP-8 minicomputers, and the PDP-8s were connected to a DEC PDP-15 minicomputer that acted as switches so a telephone number was not tied to a particular destination host.
+Finally, in 1977, CompuServe developed its own packet switching network, implemented by DEC PDP-11 minicomputers acting as network nodes that were installed throughout the United States (and later, in other countries) and interconnected.
 Over time, the CompuServe network evolved into a complicated multi-tiered network incorporating Asynchronous Transfer Mode (ATM), Frame Relay (FR), Internet Protocol (IP) and X.25 technologies.

 In 1981, The Times explained CompuServe's technology in one sentence:

 CompuServe is offering a video-text-like service permitting personal computer users to retrieve software from the mainframe computer over telephone lines.

 The New York Times described them as "the most international of the Big Three" and noted that "it can be reached by a local phone call in more than 700 cities".

-CompuServe was also a world leader in other commercial services.
-One of these was the Financial Services group, which collected and consolidated financial data from myriad data feeds, including CompuStat, Disclosure, I/B/E/S as well as the price/quote feeds from the major exchanges.
-CompuServe developed extensive screening and reporting tools that were used by many investment banks on Wall Street.
+CompuServe was also a vendor of other commercial services.
+One of these was the Financial Services group, which collected and consolidated financial data from myriad data feeds, including CompuStat, Disclosure, I/B/E/S as well as the price and quote feeds from the major exchanges.
+CompuServe developed extensive screening and reporting programs that were used by many investment banks on Wall Street.

 CIS

-In 1979, Radio Shack marketed the residential information service MicroNET, in which home users accessed the computers during evening hours, when the CompuServe computers were otherwise idle.
-Its success prompted CompuServe to drop the MicroNET name in favor of its own.
-CompuServe's origin was approximately concurrent with that of The Source.
+On September 24, 1979, Radio Shack began offering the residential information service MicroNET, in which home users accessed the computers during evening hours when the CompuServe computers were otherwise idle.
+This was a success and CompuServe began to advertise it more widely as "MicroNET, CompuServe's Personal Computing Division".
+Its success prompted CompuServe to disuse the MicroNET name in favor of its own, becoming CompuServe Information Service, or CIS, on July 1, 1980.
+CIS's 1979 origin was approximately concurrent with that of The Source.

-Both services were operating in early 1979, being the first online services.
-MicroNet was made popular through the Issue 2 of Commodore Disk User (February 1988), which included instructions on how to connect and run MicroNet programs.

 By the mid-1980s, CompuServe was one of the largest information and networking services companies, and it was the largest consumer information service.
 It operated commercial branches in more than 30 US cities, selling primarily network services to major corporations throughout the United States.
-Consumer accounts could be bought in most computer stores (a box with an instruction manual and a trial account login) and awareness of this service was extremely high.
-By 1987, the consumer side would be 50% of CompuServe revenues.
+Consumer accounts could be bought in most computer stores (a box with an instruction manual and a trial account login) and this service was well known to the public.
+By 1987, consumer business would provide 50% of CompuServe revenues.

 The corporate culture was entrepreneurial, encouraging "skunkworks projects".
 Alexander "Sandy" Trevor secluded himself for a weekend, writing the "CB Simulator", a chat system that soon became one of CIS's most popular features.
-Instead of hiring employees to manage the forums, they contracted with sysops, who received compensation based on the success of their own forum's boards, libraries, and chat areas.
+Instead of hiring employees to manage the forums, they contracted with systems operators (sysops), who received compensation based on the success of their own forum's boards, libraries, and chat areas.